 We’ll be upfront with you.
 Someone saying their chocolate is artisan can mean a lot or completely nothing at all.

 Here are 8 reasons why OUR artisan chocolates are superior to any mass market chocolates you can find in Singapore:

-For example, the Monsieur Truffe Honeycomb and Caramel specks so highly rated by our customers is made in-house by hand by Jade - the resident Monsieur Truffe artisan.
+- For example, the Monsieur Truffe Honeycomb and Caramel specks so highly rated by our customers is made in-house by hand

-Our chocolates can be more experimental.
-Experienced limited edition porcini mushrooms in a dark milk chocolate bar before?
-Or try cordyceps with dark chocolate before?
-What about a cinnamon infused, melt-on-your-tongue chocolate confection?
+- Our chocolates can be more experimental.
+Experienced a cinnamon infused, melt-on-your-tongue chocolate confection before?

 You may already know this but your supermarket chocolates are VERY cheap.
 How can they be so cheap?
 Well, some would argue that such chocolates are a result of child labour and human exploitation bordering on modern day slavery